JeremieGince/AutoMLpy/README.md

 ## Testing

 Now, you can test the optimized hyper-parameters by fitting again with the full train dataset.
-Yes with the full dataset, cause in the optimization phase a cross-validation is made which crop your train dataset by half.
+Yes with the full dataset, because in the optimization phase a cross-validation is made which crop your train dataset by half.
 Plus, it's time to test the fitted model on the test dataset.